Problem

 New Linked Server – Server Options Page

-There are also settings on the Options page, but for simple queries these settings can be left as the default values as shown below.
+There are also settings on the Options page.
+But for simple queries, these settings can remain as the default values as shown below.

-The settings do not need to be changed in most use cases and this table will explain what the settings do.
+The settings do not need changing in most use cases.
+The following table explains what the settings do.

 Option | Description |